csc-training/summerschool/hybrid/docs/01-Hybrid-intro.md

 * A collection of _compiler directives_ and _library routines_ for
   **multi-threaded**, **shared-memory parallelization**
 * Fortran 77/9X/03 and C/C++ are supported
-* Latest version of the standard is 4.5 (November 2015)
+* Latest version of the standard is 5.0 (November 2015)
-    - support for attached devices
+    - Full support for accelerators (GPUs)
+    - Support latest versions of C, C++ and Fortran
-    - support for thread affinity
+    - Support for a fully descriptive loop construct
+    - and more
+* Here we still focus on 4.5 since 5.0 not yet widely supported in compilers

 # Why would you want to learn OpenMP?